2025–26 Albany Great Danes men's basketball team

-The 2025–26 Albany Great Danes men's basketball team represents the University at Albany, SUNY during the 2025–26 NCAA Division I men's basketball season.
-The Great Danes, led by fifth-year head coach Dwayne Killings, play their home games at the Broadview Center in Albany, New York as members of the America East Conference.
+The 2025–26 Albany Great Danes men's basketball team represented the University at Albany, SUNY during the 2025–26 NCAA Division I men's basketball season.
+The Great Danes, led by fifth-year head coach Dwayne Killings, played their home games at the Broadview Center in Albany, New York as members of the America East Conference.

 Previous season

 The Great Danes finished the 2024–25 season 17–16, 8–8 in America East play, to finish in fourth place.
 They defeated Binghamton in the quarterfinals of the America East tournament, before losing to Bryant in the semifinals.

+Preseason

+On October 20, 2025, the America East Conference released their preseason polls.
+Albany was picked to finish second in the conference.